 There was a reasonable number of studies reporting NH3 emissions following the application of both dairy and beef solid manure applied to land.
 However, in view of the essential similarity between slurry produced by dairy and beef animals, the data for emissions from solid manure from dairy and beef cattle were combined to give a single EF for all solid cattle manure.

-Table A1.17 Examples of EFs derived from nationa inventories used for individual stages of manure management, expressed as percentages of TAN [c) Spreading]
+Table A1.17 Examples of EFs derived from national inventories used for individual stages of manure management, expressed as percentages of TAN [c) Spreading]